AcceDe-Web/tablist/README.md

 * `Tab` - only the active tab is in the tab order.
 The user reaches the tabbed panel component by pressing the tab key until the active tab title receives focus.
 * `Left Arrow` - with focus on a tab, pressing the left arrow will move focus to the previous tab in the tab list and activate that tab.
 Pressing the left arrow when the focus is on the first tab in the tab list will move focus and activate the last tab in the list.
 * `Right Arrow` - with focus on a tab, pressing the right arrow will move focus to the next tab in the tab list and activate that tab.
 Pressing the right arrow when the focus is on the last tab in the tab list will move focus to and activate the first tab in the list.
-* `Up arrow` - behaves the same as left arrow in order to support vertical tabs
+* `Up arrow` - behaves the same as left arrow in order to support vertical tabs.
-* `Down arrow` - behaves the same as right arrow in order to support vertical tabs
+* `Down arrow` - behaves the same as right arrow in order to support vertical tabs.
 * `Control+Up Arrow` - with focus anywhere within the tab panel, pressing Control+Up Arrow will move focus to the tab for that panel.
-This is not standard behavior
+This is not standard behavior.
 * `Control+PageUp` - When focus is inside of a tab panel, pressing Control+PageUp moves focus to the tab of the previous tab in the tab list and activates that tab.
 When focus is in the first tab panel in the tab list, pressing Control+PageUp will move focus to the last tab in the tab list and activate that tab.
 * `Control+PageDown` When focus is inside of a tab panel, pressing Control+PageDown moves focus to the tab of the next tab in the tab list and activates that tab.
 When focus is in the last tab panel in the tab list, pressing Control+PageUpwill move focus to the first tab in the tab list and activate that tab.